shhossain/computer_science/DBMS/Database Management System/readme.md

 *   1995: First Internet database applications
 *   1997: XML applied to database processing.
 Many vendors begin to integrate XML into DBMS products.

+## DATABASE ARCHITETURE:
+The Database Architecture is a set of rules and processes to how to data will be stored in the database.
+This architecture describes organisation of all the database objects.
+It effects on integrity, performance and reliability.
+The architecture defines the nature of the data, structure of the data and the data flow

 Characteristics of DBMS
 -----------------------